 The aquatics division of El Paso County Parks and Recreation consists of the Ascarate, Gallegos, and Fabens swimming pools.
-The Ascarate pool has an Olympic size outdoor pool and is one of the few pools suitable for competitive swim events in El Paso County.
-The area includes an enclosed picnic area shaded by tents that are available for rental.
+The Ascarate pool is an Olympic size outdoor pool and one of the few pools suitable for competitive swim events in El Paso County.
+There is also an enclosed picnic area shaded by tents that are available for rental and Pro-Shop that offers a wide range of merchandise and apparel.
 The other two pools are located in Fabens and Canutillo, Texas.
 All pools are open from April through September each year and are available to the public as well as for private party rentals.
-During the FY18 season the Ascarate pool established a Pro-Shop that offers a wide range of merchandise and apparel.
 Revenues are from admissions, merchandise, and rental fees.
 Ascarate pool uses RecWare cashiering system to account for collections.
 The other two locations use a sequential bracelet system and cash box.
-During the FY16 pool season all three pools were under renovation and opened late, resulting in decreased collections.
-For the FY18 season, admission fees were increased for the Ascarate Pool.
-Collections for 2016, 2017, and 2018 are illustrated below.
+Collections for 2017, 2018, and 2019 are illustrated below.

 The audit was performed by Hadi Medina, internal auditor.
-The most recent prior audit report was issued on November 29, 2017.
+The most recent prior audit report was issued on November 30, 2018.